VoIP Cost Savings: How Small Businesses Cut Phone Costs

 What are the Benefits of VoIP?

-While telephone costs for a small business will vary, the advantages of VoIP for business translate into significant dollar savings.
+While telephone costs for a small business will vary, the advantages of VoIP for business consistently translate into meaningful cost savings.
 Even through growth and operational changes, the convenience and flexibility of a VoIP phone system keep costs and service issues at a minimum.

 VoIP enables employees to use their mobile devices

-Telzio provides an integrated mobile app, which enables users to make and receive calls/texts with their business phone number on their mobile device.
+Telzio provides an integrated mobile app that enables users to make and receive calls and texts using their business phone number on their mobile device.
 Calls on the mobile app are separate from their personal line, and it’s easy to see when there’s a work call coming in versus a personal call.

 The mobile app enables you to add phone users to your system without purchasing new desk phones.
 This also means you don’t have to worry about replacing aging phones in the future.